schickm/perl-DBR/doc/migrations.md

 is updated.
 You will also have a migration set maintained as a folder in version control.

+## Genesis migration

+A virtual migration created by `dbr-migrate bootstep` containing all schemas, tables, fields, and relationships which existed when the bootstrap was run.
+It is structurally an ordinary migration and can be used as such to populate a new empty database system, as long as you're careful to ensure that each database system only runs one genesis migration and never loses it.
+Attempting to do so will almost surely fail; the genesis migration cannot be rolled back if you have any data, and trying to load a new one will fail if there are any tables in common.

 # Workflows

+## Starting with migrations

+To set up a migration-ready DBR system:

+1. Check out this branch and install it.

+2. Upgrade your DBR schema to version 2 using `example/schemas/dbr_schema_mariadb_v1_to_v2.sql`.

+3. Tell DBR about this by adding `meta_version=2` to your DBR configuration file.

+4. Run `dbr-migrate bootstrap`.
+This will scan your database one last time (in particular, populating the index meta table you just created), then mark all of your schemas as migration-managed and add a genesis migration containing all of the tables you had prior.

+5. Run `dbr-migrate save` to put this new migration in a file.
+During the pre-deployment phase, your ability to share migrations will be limited because each system will have its own genesis migration that cannot be shared with any other system.
+At deployment time, a genesis migration will be generated on the production system and used to reinitialize all development systems.

+6. You are done.
+Note that once the genesis migration is created, `dbr-scan` and `dbr-load-spec` will become ineffective; all changes must be done through `dbr-migrate`.

+7. To return to the previous state:

+        DELETE * FROM migrations;
+        UPDATE dbr_schemas SET owned_by_migration = 0;

 ## Updating / switching branches